 Today’s technological world is about balance.
 People love large, epic technology in their homes, but the small portable for the everyday.
 Location production is no different.
 Sometimes location productions warrant a monitor when the camera is locked down, but sometimes the production is too run-and-gun to utilize a monitor.
 Zacuto has presented a good balance between those two situations with their Zacuto Z-Finder Electronic Viewfinders (EVF).
 Their line of attachable viewfinders has a 3.2”...Continue Reading "Viewing the World through the Zacuto Z-Finder EVF"

 Apple and Intel have developed together a new transfer technology epically entitled Thunderbolt.
 Thunderbolt transfer technology is currently exclusive to the Lacie Little Big Disk drives.
 Thunderbolt technology integrates data and display protocol over a single cable, and can allow up to 10GB/second transfer speed bi-directionally from the drive to multiple sources.Continue Reading "Lightning Fast Transfer Speed with Thunderbolt"

 Aerospace & Defense- USA, Inc. has video equipment for sale and is glad to negotiate a price for any of the equipment with those who respond.
 All of this equipment is video-related and in good condition.
 Click for a complete listing of this equipment:Continue Reading "Video Equipment for Sale"

 You know when you’re on a shoot and you need to raise the viewpoint of a camera, like, right away and you don’t have time to set up stage risers.
-In this episode of Information Overdrive, we talk with founder of Spider Support Systems, Charlie Kendall, about why every camera guy needs this portable,Continue Reading "Rise To The Occasion"
+In this episode of Information Overdrive, we talk with founder of Spider Support Systems, Charlie Kendall, about why every camera guy needs to have a spiderpod.Continue Reading "Rise To The Occasion"